 E-bikes are also great for local expeditions.

-However, in recent years the industry has seen the advent of mountain-bike style machines, such as the Intense Tazer Pro Build dirt bike, that are manufactured for recreational or hardcore trail (off-road) riding — although these cycles also can transport you efficiently down paved roads to get you to the hard stuff.
+However, in recent years the industry has seen the advent of mountain-bike style machines, such as the Intense Tazer Pro Build dirt bike.
+It’s manufactured for recreational or hardcore trail (off-road) riding.
+These cycles also can transport you efficiently down paved roads to get you to the hard stuff.

 Electric Bikes 101: Guide To Riding Safely